 “Same thing that happened to broken noses.”

 “Fuck a duck…” He followed a long pause with a sigh and a deeper, arms flexed lean into the bar.
-“Tomorrow, four-thirty, the Stiletto.
+“Tomorrow, four-thirty, in front of the Stiletto.
 I’ll have the Aunty-room set up, dust the palms, get the piano tuned.
 You gotta get Johnny’s squeeze in on this, figure the decorating.”
 He made a few notes on a bar napkin, stuffed it in his vest pocket.
 “Lotta goddam work.
 Your little darlin’ better be right, ladies.”
 He peered down the bar again, eyebrows knitted together.
 “All I’m gonna say.”

 Michael knocked on the window of Jackson’s car in the service bay.
 When the window came down he blurted “Coupla put your lights out babes…and dude I mean,” looking over his shoulder, “lights fucking out.
 Wanna talk to you.”

-After a brief conversation with the “lights out babes” Jackson backed his car out of Michael’s garage and followed them across town to a two-bedroom apartment on the new, far west side where he was told seven working girls rotated in and out, took showers, changed clothes.
+He backed his car out of Michael’s garage and followed them across town to a two-bedroom apartment on the new, far west side where he was told seven working girls rotated in and out, took showers, changed clothes.
 Savannah handed him the key at the foot of the iron railed stairs.

 “None of them live here, the smaller bedroom is yours.”
 She tilted her head slighty toward her friend.
-“Paris you know.
+“Penny you know.
 The rest are taking you on faith.
 Keep the place clean, do their laundry or anything else they ask, don’t be any kind of retard with a hard on.”
 She opened the door of the red SEL, shifted her gum to the side.
 “Do us right on this, Junior.
 In this town friends are hard to come by and enemies are hard to lose.”
 He watched them drive away, sixteen again, Marcus admonishing him to do them right on a lounge piano gig full of big-time politicians as an indirect favor to Amanda Morisé.
 The more things changed, the more they stayed the same.
 ‘Don’t be that guy.
 Do us right’.

-“You have to listen, he doesn’t run over you with it.
+“You have to listen… He doesn’t run over you with it.
 That’s Moon River, Johnny baby.
 I asked him to play it just for you.”

 He listened, found the melody at last, sipped his drink.
 “He knows me already?”